flmed/Retinal-image-capture-PWA/README.md

 8. Fix NASA TLX Questionnaire question item, HIGH/LOW marking and add visual aid lines
 9. Fix/implement submit session function
 10. Create a new Dashboard to replace info page

+Bug tracking:
+- If top row used instead of bottom button to step from TLX to Overview page then the TLX is not saved
+-